 Associate Program Director Michael Pfeffer, MDAssistant Vice Chancellor and Chief Information OfficerInternal Medicine

-Salaries and benefits for two fellowship positions are commensurate with level of training.
+Salaries and benefits for 1-2 fellowship positions are commensurate with level of training.
 The UCLA Graduate Medical Education Office posts specific information regarding salaries & benefits.

 Program name: UCLA David Geffen School of Medicine/UCLA Medical Center Program Specialty: Clinical Informatics (Internal Medicine) ACGME ID: 1390514001